Representation of Markov chains by random maps: existence and regularity conditions: Regularity of densities

 To prove that $x\mapsto T_{x}$ is continuous it is sufficient to show that the graphs converge with respect to the Hausdorff metric.
 Because $x\mapsto S_{x}$ is continuous and the supports of $\mu_{x}$ vary continuously with respect to the Hausdorff metric, the restricted graph is continuous with respect to the Hausdorff metric on subsets of $\mathbb{R}^{n}\times\mathbb{R}^{n}$.
 But this implies is continuous and thus $x\mapsto T_{x}$ is continuous as well.

 In particular, Proposition~\ref{prop.cont-repres} implies that any such family $(\mu_{x})_{x\in K}$ can be represented by random continuous maps.

-\end{proof} \begin{proposition} Suppose that $\mu$ is absolutely continuous with respect to Lebesgue measure $m$, and $\nu=m_{|[0,1]^{n}}$.
-Suppose further that both satisfy the assumptions of $\mu$ and $\nu$, respectively, as in Proposition~\ref{prop.cont-repres}.
-Then $S$ is continuously invertible on $U$, where $U$ is the set of point $z$ which admit a (convex) neighbourhood where the density of $\mu$ is strictly positive.
-In particular, this holds in $\{\rho>0\}=\operatorname{int}(\operatorname{supp}\mu)$ if the density $\rho$ of $\mu$ is continuous.\end{proposition} \begin{proof} Let $S$ be the (H\"{o}lder) continuous optimal transport map from Remark~\ref{rmk.viana.exam} of Proposition~\ref{prop.cont-repres}.
-Since $S$ and $T=S^{-1}$ (as multi-valued map) are the gradients of convex potentials $\phi$ and $\psi$, which are the Legendre transforms of each other, it suffices to show that $T$ is single-valued on $S(U)$.
+\end{proof} \begin{proposition} Suppose that $\mu$ is absolutely continuous with respect to the Lebesgue measure $m$ with $L^p$-density for some $p>n$.
+Furthermore, let $\nu=m_{|[0,1]^{n}}$.
+Then the transport map $S:\supp \mu \to [0,1]^{n}$ is continuously invertible on $U$, where $U$ is the set of point $z$ which admit a (convex) neighbourhood where the density of $\mu$ is strictly positive.
+In particular, this holds in $\{\rho>0\}=\operatorname{int}(\operatorname{supp}\mu)$ if the density $\rho$ of $\mu$ is continuous. \end{proposition} \begin{proof} By Theorem~\ref{thm.loeper-reg} the map $S$ is (H\"{o}lder) continuous.
+Furthermore, the optimal transport map $T$ from $\nu$ to $\mu$ is almost everywhere the inverse of $S$ as they are the gradients of convex potentials $\phi$ and $\psi$, which are the Legendre transforms of each other.
+Thus, it suffices to show that $T$ is single-valued on $S(U)$.
 By definition we have

 and